Today in New York

-Today in New York (displayed on-air as "Today in NY") is a local morning news and entertainment television program airing on WNBC, an NBC owned-and-operated television station in New York City.
+Today in New York, often abbreviated to Today in NY, is a local morning news and entertainment television program airing on WNBC, an NBC owned-and-operated television station in New York City.
 The program is broadcast each weekday morning from 4:30 to 7 a.m.
 Eastern Time, immediately preceding NBC's Today.
 Weekend editions of the program (branded as Weekend Today in New York) also air on Saturdays in two one-hour blocks from 6 to 7 a.m. and 8:30 to 9:30 a.m.; and on Sundays in one two-hour block from 5:30 to 8:00 a.m. and one one-hour block from 9:30 to 10:30 a.m. (with Weekend Today airing in between the two Saturday blocks and Sunday Today with Willie Geist airing in between the two Sunday blocks).

 The program maintains a general format of news stories, traffic reports and weather forecasts, but also includes sports summaries, and entertainment and feature segments.
 The local news cut-ins broadcast during Today (at approximately :26 and :56 minutes past the hour) are also branded as Today in New York.
 During the weekday edition, the anchors traditionally sign off with the sentence "The Today Show is next.
 That's what happening today in New York."

 Broadcast history

 Prior to becoming a full-fledged program, Today in New York existed as a brief summary of news headlines, weather, and sports, airing on WNBC-TV immediately preceding Today and usually running between five and 15 minutes in length.
-Beginning in 1983, with the launch of NBC News at Sunrise, Today in New York became a half-hour pre-taped interview show which ran at 6:00 a.m., prior to Sunrise at 6:30.
+Beginning in 1983, with the launch of NBC News at Sunrise, Today in New York became a half-hour pre-taped interview show emphasising public affairs and light topics, which ran at 6:00 a.m., prior to Sunrise at 6:30.
 In 1987 Today in New York returned to a news update format, and aired at 6:45 a.m. following the network business news show Before Hours.

 When Before Hours was canceled by NBC in 1988, Today in New York was expanded to 30 minutes.
 Gradual expansions of the show's runtime followed: to one hour (6 to 7 a.m.) in 1990; to 90 minutes (starting at 5:30 a.m.) in 1994; to two hours (starting at 5:00 a.m.) by 1999; and to two-and-a-half hours (starting at 4:30 a.m.) in 2010.
 The program expanded to its current three-hour runtime (starting at 4:00 a.m.) on July 31, 2017.
 But on January 16, 2024, the program went back to 4:30.